Angélica Celaya

 Angélica Guadalupe Celaya (born July 9, 1982) is an American actress and model.
-She's best known for her role in television dramas.
-She is also known for playing “Jenni Rivera” in the show ‘Mariposa del Barrio.’
+She is best known for her role in television dramas.
+She is also known for playing Jenni Rivera in the show Mariposa de Barrio.

 Early life and career

 Celaya was born on July 9, 1982, in Tucson, Arizona, to Mexican parents.
 She attended Pueblo High School.
 Her acting debut was in the 2003 telenovela Ladrón de corazones.
 She also played roles in telenovelas including Los plateados, Marina, Mientras haya vida and Vivir sin ti.

 Celaya was selected as the female lead "Zed" in the supernatural drama Constantine alongside Matt Ryan.
 The character of Zed was added to the show after the show-runners decided not to use the female lead from the pilot.
 Although the show was cancelled after only one season, Celaya's portrayal of the young psychic plagued by visions was generally well received by fans.

 Since the cancellation of Constantine, Celaya has gone on to have guest appearances on multiple shows, including Castle and Criminal Minds: Beyond Borders, as well as a central role in the 2018 film Danger One.